-US millionaire Robert Durst found guilty of murder
+Robert Durst convicted: US millionaire found guilty of first-degree murder

 The film was directed by The Jinx's filmmaker Andrew Jarecki and depicts the life of the tycoon, showing him as a murderer.

-Mr Durst's first wife Kathleen McCormack went missing in 1982 and is presumed dead.
+Durst's first wife Kathleen McCormack went missing in 1982 and is presumed dead.

-Ms Berman, aged 55, was found shot in the head in her Beverly Hills home.

 Durst was acquitted of murdering his elderly neighbour Morris Black in 2001, successfully arguing he had killed him on the grounds of self-defence before cutting up the body.